 6) Sahote Bangyal

 In the neighbouring Islamabad Capital territory, they have two villages, namely Jhanga Bangial and Bora Bangial.
 Outside this core area, Bangial are found in Mirpur District in Azad Kashmir, several villages near the town of Sohawa in Jhelum District, the village of Nambal near Kallar Kahar, Gora Bangial in Attock District, and Bangial in Gujrat District.
+In addition to Bangial, they occupy a further 11 villages in Gujrat District.
 A small cluster of Bangial villages, such Bangialabad are found near the town of Darya Khan in Bhakkar District.

 I shall finally look at the Hon or Hun or sometimes also pronounced as Hoon.
 Like the first three tribes looked at, the Hon claim to be Panwar Rajputs, claiming descent from a Raja Judgeo.
 There migration is said to have occurred in the latter Middle Ages, and they intermarry with other tribes that claim Panwar ancestry.
 However, the name Hoon sounds unmistakable like the way Hun is pronounced in Indian languages, and it possible the Hon may be descended from the Huns, who invaded and settled in the Pothohar region in the 5th Century.